 Operational Aspects

 The set of signals radiated from the DGNSS beacons operated by a coastal or maritime administration is considered a DGNSS service and the administration is considered a DGNSS service provider.
-Operations is the set of tasks the DGNSS service provider must do in order to maintain the service performance within specifications, verify performance and publish information.
+The operation of the service is considered as the set of tasks performed by the DGNSS service provider in the following domains:

-The service provider should:
+Operation and Maintenance: The DGNSS service provider should continuously monitor the DGNSS transmissions detect service disruptions and anomalies.

-Continuously monitoring of the DGNSS transmissions by local or remote integrity monitors (LIM, FFM) to service disruptions and anomalies
+Performance Verification: The DGNSS service provider should verify that the service is performing according to specifications.

-: .
+Publication of information: The DGPS service provider should provide a description of the DGNNS service and provide up to date information of scheduled maintenance activities.

-:
+Operation and Maintenance

-The DGNSS service provider is responsible to operate and the DGNSS service
+The DGNSS service provider is responsible for the operation and maintenance of the DGNSS service.
+To monitor the quality of the service the DGNSS service provider should provide means to:

-remote control all system components at DGNSS sites,
+,

 to monitor the service using local or remote integrity monitors (LIM, FFM) to detect service disruptions and anomalies,

-Inform users in the case of navigational warnings regarding service disruptions or scheduled interruptions,
+inform users in the case of navigational warnings regarding service disruptions or scheduled interruptions,

 manage any service disruptions, and